fabhed/validator-endpoint/README.md

 }
 ```

-### Query a specific neuron via its uid on the network
+### Prompt a specific neuron via its uid on the network

 ```bash
 curl http://localhost:8000/chat \